-"A person shall be deemed to be of good moral character provided that said individual has not pleaded guilty to or been convicted of any felony, any violation, or any offense that is not a minor misdemeanor, or any substantively comparable ordinance of a municipal corporation or of another state.
-An individual who has pleaded guilty to or has been convicted of any such offense may have an application for certification considered by the State Board of Education, provided said individual meets the conditions specified in Rule 3301-23-23 of the Administrative Code."
+(M) "Good moral character."
+A person shall be deemed to be of good moral character provided that said individual has not pleaded guilty to or been convicted of any felony, any violation of section 2907.04 (corruption of a minor) or section 2907.05 (sexual imposition), or division (A) or (C) or section 2907.07 (importuning) of the Revised Code, any offense of violence, theft offense, or drug offense that is not a minor misdemeanor, or any substantially comparable ordinance of a municipal corporation or of another state.
+An individual who has pleaded guilty to or has been convicted of any such offense may have an application for licensure considered by the state board of education, provided such individual meets the conditions specified in rule 3301.23-23 of the Administrative Code.

-Heidelberg University is, therefore, obligated to require that all students pursuing programs at both the undergraduate and graduate levels leading to Ohio teacher licensure sign the following statement indicating that they are of good moral character, as defined by the above Rule.
+Your signature on this form states that you are aware of this licensure requirement and that you satisfy this requirement.
 Evidence of good moral character will be monitored throughout the program and documented in instruments such as the Pre-CPAST, CPAST, and field evaluation forms.